Meng Jianzhu: Party secretary of Jiangxi

 In 2001, Meng was appointed the Party secretary of Jiangxi Province.
 Some say Meng was transferred out of Shanghai because he had lost out on a struggle to Chen Liangyu become the city's party secretary.
 Meng and Chen were polar opposites in many ways – Chen preferred to be in the limelight while Meng preferred doing work behind the scenes.
 Meng was also known for paying regular respects for retired municipal politicians.
 When Meng arrived in Jiangxi, most residents were optimistic.
 A common refrain amongst Jiangxi residents at the time was "If Jiangxi wants to be rich, keep Meng Jianzhu!" (“江西要致富，留住孟建柱！”).

 While Meng was often regarded by observers as a "soft" leader, he was known for his strong adherence to rules and principles.
 For example, once during a provincial conference of officials at county level and above, some county leaders did not show up and instead sent their assistants to attend.
 Meng responded to this by postponing the entire conference until all the required attendees arrived as a means to reprimand those who failed to show.
 He remained party secretary of Jiangxi until October 28, 2007, when he was transferred to Beijing and appointed the Minister of the Public Security, replacing political heavyweight Zhou Yongkang, who was elevated to become a member of the Politburo Standing Committee of the Chinese Communist Party.
+Meng also became State councillor in Wen Jiabao government in March 2008.